PastyPurpleTrolls/game-contest-server/documentation/creator/referee.md

 Every referee should be uploaded along with a replay plugin.
 Replays are an important piece of the learning experience and allow students to figure out what their player did during competition matches.

 Replay plugins must be uploaded in a compressed file containing `script.js` and any other assets required by the plugin.
 Allowed compressed file formats are `.tar` and `.zip`.
+The compressed file must be a flat directory structure, any folders uploaded will not be available for use.

 ###Logs